-Substitute 'zabbix-server' with 'zabbix-proxy' if you are installing Zabbix proxy.
+Substitute 'zabbix-server' with 'zabbix-proxy' to start Zabbix proxy process.

 For RHEL 7 and later the Apache configuration file for Zabbix frontend is located in /etc/httpd/conf.d/zabbix.conf.

-If you use RHEL 6 please read the section about using Zabbix frontend on RHEL 6 on how to configure the frontend.
+If you use RHEL 6 please read the section about using Zabbix frontend on RHEL 6.

 Some PHP settings are already configured.
 But it's necessary to uncomment the “date.timezone” setting and set the right timezone for you.